cloudevents/spec/use-cases.md

 event data across platforms and occasionally across services on a single platform.

-OpenEvents can offer a single experience for authoring consumers that handle events across all platforms and services.
+CloudEvents can offer a single experience for authoring consumers that handle events across all platforms and services.

 ### Facilitating Integrations Across Services & Platforms